• Skip to primary navigation

 Mixing epoxy repair concrete with a mixer paddle

-Use a finishing trowel to smooth epoxy repair mortars
+Use your finishing trowel to smooth the surface over.

-Once you have completed the above steps and you are happy with the repair, cover the area over with polythene (a bin liner will be suitable) for the stipulated amount of time to ensure that it cures correctly without any disturbance.
+Once you have completed the above steps and you are happy with the repair, it can be helpful to cover the area over with polythene (a bin liner will be suitable) to ensure that it cures correctly without any disturbance.
 Once cured, all epoxy mortars are as hard as nails and it will last you a lifetime

 If you are repairing concrete cracks and joints in a rather high traffic area such as a walkway or path, then it may be a good idea to surround it with some cones or bollards to make sure that no one inadvertently stands on it and ruins the finish.

-Dip a rag into the safer solvent and clean your tools easly.
-The safer solvent can also be used to wipe your trowels down as you smooth over the repair mortars we have mentioned above.
+Dip a rag into the safer solvent and clean your tools easily.
 As they are all resin based, they tend to stick to the trowels which makes it hard to get the surface smooth.

-Concrete is perishable, it will deteriorate very quickly when it is allowed to crack and the only method of repairing it properly is with epoxy repair mortars.
-We only recommend Rizistal mortars and concretes because we have worked with them for a couple of years but there are many others out there so please do go and have a look round.
+Concrete is perishable, it will deteriorate very quickly when it is allowed to crack and the only method of repairing it properly is to use the correct repair compound.
+As commented, we recommend using epoxy-based mortars and concretes because we have worked with them for a couple of years but there are many others out there so please do go and have a look round.

 Video